glamboyosa/wunderdate/README.md

 This application has three services:

 - GQL: This is a TypeGraphQL server responsible for the commenting functionality.
+It implements logic for getting all comments for a candidates application and for leaving comments on an application.
 - Nexus: This is a Nexus GraphQL server responsible for the applications and positions functionality.
+It implements all the functionality for getting all applications and all open positions.
 - Wunder: The app relies on WunderGraphs built-in authentication mechanism to handle authenication and authorization.

 It uses PostgreSQL via Prisma as it's DB.
 Hosted on [railway](https://railway.app).